Jivan Avetisyan: Career

 Selected at the Moscow IFF, however, later removed due to the Artsakh War, after the Armenian-Azerbaijani war began, the film was pulled from the official program due to the political pressures received from Azerbaijani officials.

-On the other hand, the film was included as part of the Cinema for Peace Virtual Peace Conference held on December 12th 2020.
+On the other hand, the film was included as part of the Cinema for Peace Virtual Peace Conference held on December 12, 2020.
 Additionally, the film was screened in Guzzo Cinemas in Toronto in 2021 and at the Guzzo Mega-Plex Spheretech in Montreal.
 The film ran from October 16 through November 4, 2021.
 Gate to Heaven was also included in the 2022 AMC independent programming schedule, a highly competitive program that accepts only 4-8 titles every year.
-The film saw its theatrical release with AMC nationwide in the US in October of 2021.
+The film saw its theatrical release with AMC nationwide in the US in October 2021.
 The film has also been available on EST/VOD on France's UniverCiné.
 Recently, it has also been available for the entire Australian audience via the SBS on Demand platform.

 In December 2020, Cinema for Peace Foundation in Berlin hosted a unique Virtual Screening of Gate to Heaven and Conference for Peace on Nagorno Karabakh.
 Our creative team served as panelists and discussed topics such as the response of the international community, the role of civil society organizations in peacekeeping, and the role of filmmakers, human rights experts, and EU politicians.

 Jivan has participated in multiple international film festivals including Golden Apricot and Shanghai International Film Festival.
 Jivan's films have also won in “Best Feature Film” category.

 His fourth feature film Revival (release date 2025), Coproduction Armenia/Lithuania/ Cyprus, is an identity-quest drama with near-future Artificial Intelligence (AI).
 The film's is in the post production stage, features renowned actors like Armand Assante, Maia Morgenstern, and Heino Ferch.

 Jivan is currently developing his next feature film, Angels 2020, the animated film Baa’bel and the 8-part mini TV series The Stateless Diplomat.

-If you want to learn more about Jivan’s purpose and experience check out the documentary created by the reputable German international broadcaster Deutsche Welle in the framework of Berlinale Talents 2020, where Jivan was selected amongst 3,400 applicants.
+If you want to learn more about Jivan’s purpose and experience, see the documentary created by German broadcaster Deutsche Welle as part of Berlinale Talents 2020.